AP Interview: Wong says China rise means trade trumps rights

 Young Hong Kong democracy activist Joshua Wong warned Wednesday that China's rise means human rights are in increasingly greater danger of being overshadowed globally by business interests.

-The 21-year-old, Hong Kong's most famous activist, is out on bail while he appeals a prison sentence related to his involvement in massive 2014 pro-democracy protests.
+The 21-year-old Wong, Hong Kong's most famous activist, is out on bail while he appeals a prison sentence related to his involvement in massive 2014 pro-democracy protests.

 "Business interests override human rights," he said in an interview with The Associated Press.
 "It unfortunately seems to be a common trend in the world" under a rising China.